petelc/FormDesigner/notes/Developer Notes.md

 This is similiar to the way the login was implemented.
 My question is does this follow the clean architecture concept?
 And if I want it implemented using the mediator pattern how do I do that since I don't have access to the application user?

+for the form definition json string and handling the database table and also building the C# classes i need to look for the content tag for each child, which have an id so that may help.